Chinese-Australian billionaire wins media defamation suit

-CANBERRA, Australia (AP) — Chinese-Australian billionaire Chau Chak Wing has been was awarded 280,000 Australian dollars ($200,000) in damages by an Australian judge who ruled he was defamed by a media report that insinuated he bribed a former United Nations general assembly president.
+CANBERRA, Australia (AP) — Chinese-Australian billionaire Chau Chak Wing was awarded 280,000 Australian dollars ($200,000) in damages on Friday by an Australian judge who ruled he was defamed by a media report that insinuated he bribed a former United Nations general assembly president.

-The businessman, philanthropist and generous political donor sued Fairfax Media and journalist John Garnaut over an online story published in October 2015.
+The businessman, philanthropist and generous political donor sued Fairfax Media and journalist John Garnaut over an online story published in October 2015 under the headline: “Are Chau Chak Wing’s circles of influence in Australia-China ties built on hot air?”

-Federal Court judge Michael Wigney found Friday that the article contained three defamatory meanings — that Chau bribed former U.N.
-General Assembly president John Ashe, was part of a plot to bribe Ashe and acted in so seriously wrong a manner as to deserve extradition to the United States on criminal charges.
+Garnaut later became a China analyst who was commissioned by the Australian government to write a classified report that found the Chinese Communist Party for a decade had tried to influence Australian policy, compromise political parties and gain access to all levels of government.

-Chau welcomed the decision.
-The newspapers that published the article say they will appeal.
+The report led to Parliament passing laws last year forbidding covert foreign interference in domestic politics and making industrial espionage for a foreign power a crime.
+The laws created a diplomatic rift with China.

 Most Read Business Stories